album-app/album-workshop/src/pages/04_a_remote_catalog.md

 2. request catalogs:
     - Solutions deployed to a request catalog have to be reviewed by the administrators of the catalog (e.g. the Maintainer of the catalog repository)
-    - After successfull review they can be added to the catalog.
+    - After successful review they can be added to the catalog.

 <div class="task">
 <div class="task-title">Task 1 - Follow the steps to create a direct catalog hosted on Gitlab (or github)</div>